TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 These are forces that local people cannot control.

-But despite this, life remains unhurried, relaxed, welcoming.
+But despite this, life remains unhurried, relaxed, and welcoming.
 The river, now deceptively calm, continues its steady movement.

 Stepping off the boat, the heat ignites.
 As we leave behind the wind tunnel of the river, the humidity penetrates our clothing within seconds, matting our hair tightly against our necks and leaving trails of moisture to trickle down our backs.